hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

    available in the kubeconfig file or on a pod's page on the Kubernetes dashboard.

-   The following example connects to pod 3's Validator Registry container (``sawtooth-poet-validator-registry-tp``), then displays the list of running process.
+   The following example connects to pod 3's PoET Validator Registry container (``sawtooth-poet-validator-registry-tp``), then displays the list of running process.